Make the most of your Stockspot account with the Stockspot dashboard .

-You can track your investments, view your account balance and find detailed information on your account.
+You can track your investments, view your account balance, add new accounts, and find detailed information about your portfolio.

-Here’s a quick guide to using your dashboard when you start investing with Stockspot.
+Here’s a quick guide to using your Stockspot dashboard.

 - Account overview

 This section provides a summary of your Stockspot account.

 - YOUR ACCOUNT VALUE shows you how much your entire Stockspot account is worth including your Stockspot Portfolio and Stockspot Savings (if activated).

 - YOUR ACCOUNT SUMMARY shows the value and returns of your Stockspot Portfolio and Stockspot Savings since you joined Stockspot.

 - YOUR NEXT INVESTMENT shows which ETF we’ll buy for you next and how much you need to top up for that to happen.

 In this section you’ll find information about your Stockspot account which includes your Stockspot Portfolio and your Stockspot Savings.